cooperda00/rp-fin-group/src/markdown-compliance/dataCollection.md

 <br>

-* i.
-Personal Data as defined by the Hong Kong Personal Data (Privacy) Ordinance;
+* Personal Data as defined by the Hong Kong Personal Data (Privacy) Ordinance;
-* ii.
-Relating directly or indirectly to a living individual;
+*  Relating directly or indirectly to a living individual;
-* iii.
-From which it is practicable for the identity of the individual to be directly or indirectly ascertained; and in a form in which access to or processing of the data is practicable;
+*  From which it is practicable for the identity of the individual to be directly or indirectly ascertained; and in a form in which access to or processing of the data is practicable;

 <br>